sav-che/TL-2/Authors/Scamman, Edith Henry {std. Scamman}.md

-> [!cite] BHL link: this entry starts at [page 96](https://www.biodiversitylibrary.org/item/104077#page/110/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 96](https://www.biodiversitylibrary.org/page/33333235) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Scamman, Edith Henry (1882-1967), American botanist; B.A.
 Wellesley College 1907, M.A. comparative literature Radcliffe College 1909; engaged in church-work until 1935; studied botany with M.L.
 Fernald at Radcliffe 1935; on nine collecting trips to Alaska between 1936 and 1954; associated with the Gray Herbarium through M.L.
 Fernald and C.A.
-Weatherby, especially interested in Pteridophytes; collected in Costa Rica between 1951 and 1956 and in Puerto Rico and Guadeloupe 1960; on the Gray Herbarium visiting committee 1942-1946; research associate 1949-1962; honorary research associate 1962-1967. (*Scamman*).
+Weatherby, especially interested in Pteridophytes; collected in Costa Rica between 1951 and 1956 and in Puerto Rico and Guadeloupe 1960; on the Gray Herbarium visiting committee 1942-1946; research associate 1949-1962; honorary research associate 1962-1967.
+**Abbreviated name**: *Scamman*

 #### Herbarium and types